Radovan Karanović

-Radovan Karanović (born 3 October 1968) is a Slovenian football manager who is the current head coach of Maribor's under-19 team.
+Radovan Karanović (born 3 October 1968) is a Slovenian football manager who is the current assistant coach at Slovenian PrvaLiga club Maribor.

 Early life

 Karanović was born in 1968 in Drvar.

 Career

 In 2021, Karanović was appointed manager of Slovenian side NK Maribor, with whom he won the 2021–22 Slovenian PrvaLiga title, before leaving the post in August 2022 after a poor start of the new season.